ilmanzo/ilmanzo.github.com/_posts/2013-09-14-sockets-and-cores.md

 layout: post
 title: "number of physical sockets and cpu cores"
 description: "how to find out how much your next licence will cost..."
-category:
+category: sysadmin
-tags: [linux, hardware, cpu ]
+tags: [linux, hardware, cpu, scripting, system information]
 ---
 {% include JB/setup %}